jgoakley/hassio-addons/README.md

 ## Add-ons provided by this repository

+## Hassception
+This addon lets you run Home Assistant inside Home Assistant!
+Home Assistant Inception!

+If you are running Home Assistant OS this addon will create an entirely new Home Assistant core instance that runs alongside your existing instance.

+By default the new instance will be available at <your_ha_address>:8124 but the port can be updated in the configuration tab.

+#### Current Issues:

+You will need to manually create a ```hassception``` folder in your ```config``` directory which is where your new instance configuration will be stored

+#### Why would I want to do this?

+Since Home Assistant does not currently have a great way to create user-specific dashboards this allows you to customize a separate HA instance for another set of users.

+For example: You host an Airbnb and would like to give a guest the ability to control a subset of smart home devices but you would like to retain a separate dashboard with full control.

 ## WeeWX
 Uses the WeeWX Library and MQTT to receive data from a weather station.
 Weather stations such as the AcuRite 01036M (the only one I have tested this with) have a USB B-mini port in the display unit that receives the signal from the weather station.
 Plugging a USB cable from the display into your Home Assistant machine should show a device when running the ```lsusb``` command.
 If you are using a Raspberry Pi you should be able to use the SSH addon to connect to your Home Assistant instance and run the command from there: